sheltermanager/asm3/doc/manual/onlineformfields.rst

     The person's mobile number
 emailaddress / emailaddress2
     The person's email address
-lookingforolderthan
+homecheckpass
+    If a person has passed a homecheckpass homecheckedby
+    The name or ownercode of the home checker lookingforolderthan
     The person's "looking for" animal age preference (use number type field for years value) lookingforsex